90 Sober Days

 That was the game changer.
 The desire to see what happens when I don't say fuck it I can quit again tomorrow.
 Right now, and every day past day 31 has been completely unfamiliar territory and instead of treating getting sober as something that I had to do that I didn't want to do, I treated it like an adventure.
 I looked at myself curiously every single day.
 I said, OK-so this is how I feel on day 40 when I don't drink- and on and on until here I am on day 90 examining how I feel when I don't drink.

-And I feel fucking fantastic.
+And I feel fantastic.

 Finally, on one of these sober days, I stopped craving alcohol.
 My body quit telling me that I needed wine, because at some point it realized that it definitely doesn't need wine.
 I gained freedom from my cravings and that shift was huge.
-The reason you crave alchol, is because you put alcohol in your body.
+The reason you crave alcohol, is because you put alcohol in your body.
 Stop doing that long enough and you will stop craving it.

-I don't know how to trust living in a positive way and trust that all this good shit is actually MINE.
+I don't know how to trust living in a positive way and trust that all the good things happening are actually MINE.
 But, even as I type that, I know that it is mine.
 I have earned it all and I have worked for it.
 I have chosen a positive and joyful mindset and am not just riding on a pink cloud.
 I wake up everyday excited to get out of bed and live my new sober life.
 It's a choice.
 I have done so many next right things and I have created real change in my life and knocked down a lot of obstacles that were causing me stress and misery.
 I have only ever known stress and misery.
 I can't remember very many times that I have EVER felt this happy and solid and proud of myself.

 Alcohol has been my curse, but it has also been my gift.
 I have had to spend 35 years under its grasp, having been a child of two alcoholics and grown up in a toxic environment due to that.
 I've been through a lot of shit that probably would never have happened if it weren't for alcohol.
 I haven't had the best life, or the life I wanted-but I get to change that now.